opencv/opencv/android_manager_internal_docs/StaticHelper.rst

     :synopsis: Implements Android dependent Java classes
 ..
 Class:: StaticHelper

-Helper class provides implementation of static OpenCV initialization.
-All OpenCV libraries must be included to application package.
+This helper class provides an implementation of static OpenCV initialization.
+All OpenCV libraries must be included into the application package.

-.. note:: This is internal class.
-Does not use it directly.
-Use OpenCVLoader.initDebug() instead!
+.. note:: This is an internal class.
+Do not use it directly, use OpenCVLoader.initDebug() instead!

 int initOpenCV()
 ----------------

 .. method:: int initOpenCV()

-    Tries to init OpenCV library using libraries from application package.
-Method uses libopencv_info.so library for getting list of libraries in loading order.
+    Tries to initialise OpenCV library using libraries from the application package.
+Method uses libopencv_info.so library for getting a list of libraries in loading order.
 Method loads libopencv_java.so, if info library is not present.

     :rtype: boolean
-    :return: Return true if initialization was successful
+    :return: Return true if initialisation was successful